qiaolinhan/FireDetection/README.md

 03-31-2020:
 changed the learningrate picking method with the help of fast.ai: https://course.fast.ai/videos/?lesson=5 46:30, method of Sylvian.
 The ACC increased from 85% to 89%.
-Nest step is going to separate the fog and smoke.
+Next step is going to separate the fog and smoke.